open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexlifecyclepoststart">postStart</a></b></td>
         <td>object</td>
         <td>
-          PostStart is called immediately after a container is created.<br/>
+          PostStart is called immediately after a container is created.
+If the handler fails, the container is terminated and restarted according to its restart policy.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexlifecycleprestop">preStop</a></b></td>
         <td>object</td>
         <td>
-          PreStop is called immediately before a container is terminated due to an API request or management e<br/>
+          PreStop is called immediately before a container is terminated due to an API request or management event such as liveness/startup probe failure, preemption, resource contention, etc.<br/>
         </td>
         <td>false</td>
       </tr></tbody>